STATISTICS

 - Its standard error is less than the median.

-- The sum of the deviation of the cases about mean is zero.
+- The sum of the deviation of the cases about the mean is zero.

 - It is entirely independent of the extreme measures.